 Garden hills is a great school.
 Teachers work really hard!!
 Principle is very nice.
 My son loves it.

 Garden Hills Elementary School is a public elementary school in Atlanta.
-The principal of Garden Hills Elementary School is Amy Alderman and can be contacted at email@example.com.
-699 students attend Garden Hills Elementary School and are mostly Hispanic, Asian/Pacific Islander, and Multiracial.
-42% of the Garden Hills Elementary School students have "limited English proficiency."
+The principal of Garden Hills Elementary School is Amy Alderman, whose e-mail is firstname.lastname@example.org.
+699 students attend Garden Hills Elementary School and identify as Hispanic, Asian/Pacific Islander, and Multiracial.
+42% of the Garden Hills Elementary School students are "limited in English proficiency."
 80% of the 699 students here are classified as "economically disadvantaged", and 81% get reduced lunch prices.
-The ratio of students to teachers at Garden Hills Elementary School is 12:1.
-Christ the King School is one of the nearest elementary schools.
+The student to teacher ratio at Garden Hills Elementary School is 12:1.
+The Suzuki School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||81%||76%|

 The school is amazing.
 The teachers are beyond hands on and the students exceed their goals every year.
 I would recommend this school because as a parent I see the amazing improvements in my daughter and the schools diversity is balanced.

 The school welcomed my son with open arms and the principal is A++++.
 She really cares about the kids and is involved with the PTA to make sure our school is the best for our children.
 THe only thing lacking is more parent involvement! the PTA works hard and they are a few in number considering the amount of students the school has.
 I encourage everyone to get involved even if it is once a month or every two months- they need all the help they can get.

 My daughter is a 3rd generation GHES student!
 There must be a reason for that!

 My daughter has been at Garden Hills her entire public school career and she has flourished.
 The environment that the faculty staff and parents engender has shown me that this is the best place for my daughter to be to prepare her for the higher grades later on and for even later on in her life.